University of California, Berkeley

 Jeremy Glover, Bates College

-Jeremy Glover, originally from Cleveland, Ohio, is a rising Junior at Bates College.
-He majors in English and Music, and minors in History.
-Jeremy’s academic interests involve the study of Medieval literature, with special attention to the works of fourteenth century English Poet Geoffrey Chaucer, and he hopes to use his summer research as an opportunity to learn more about Chaucer’s contemporaries and impacts.
+Jeremy Glover, originally from Cleveland, Ohio, is a rising junior at Bates College.
+He majors in English and Music and minors in History.
+Jeremy’s academic interests involve the study of Medieval literature, with special attention to the works of fourteenth-century English poet Geoffrey Chaucer.
+This summer, Jeremy hopes to learn more about Chaucer’s contemporaries and the poet’s impact.
 Besides studying literature, Jeremy also pursues music composition and plays viola.
-Outside of his studies, Jeremy is involved with student organizations centered around feminism and combating gender violence, and he often finds interesting connections between his work with Chaucer and his work with feminism.
-He also plays chess and enjoys classical music and jazz.
+Outside of his studies, Jeremy is involved with student organizations centered around feminism and the fight against gender violence.
+He often finds interesting connections between his work with Chaucer and his work with feminism.
+Jeremy also plays chess and enjoys classical music and jazz.

 Ahmad Greene-Hayes, Williams College

 Ahmad Greene-Hayes is a writer and community organizer from Newark, New Jersey who is majoring in History and concentrating in Africana Studies and Global Studies at Williams College.
-In 2013, he served as Pre-Professional Collections Apprentice at the historic Schomburg Center for Research in Black Culture, and in February 2014, he was one of five students selected for the Mellon Mays Undergraduate Fellowship at Williams College.
-In August 2014, after the police-involved shooting death of Michael Brown, Jr., Ahmad traveled to Ferguson, Missouri and joined Black Lives Matter, where he directed his energy towards recording the narratives of Black women’s organizing actions.
-His writings have appeared on The Feminist Wire and on Ebony.com, among many other outlets.
-His research interests include African American History and Religion, Black Gender and Sexual Politics, Movements against Sexual Violence, Mass Incarceration and Police Brutality.
-He plans to earn a Ph.D. in Religion and African American Studies after graduating from Williams in June 2016.
+In 2013, he served as Pre-Professional Collections Apprentice at the Schomburg Center for Research in Black Culture; and in February 2014, Ahmad was one of five students selected for the Mellon Mays Undergraduate Fellowship at Williams College.
+In August 2014, after the police-involved shooting death of Michael Brown, Jr., Ahmad traveled to Ferguson, Missouri and joined Black Lives Matter, where he directed his energy towards recording the narratives of Black women’s organizing.
+His writings have appeared on The Feminist Wire and Ebony.com, among other outlets.
+Ahmad’s research interests include African American history and religion, black Gender and sexual politics, movements against sexual violence, mass incarceration and police brutality.
+He plans to attend graduate school after graduating in 2016.

 Brittanie Lewis, Amherst College

-Brittanie Lewis, originally from Modesto, California, is a rising junior at Amherst College and expects to receive a Bachelor of Arts in History in the spring of 2017.
-This summer, she is interested in researching the varying experiences of women in the MENA region, as well as the conceptualization of Muslim women in both recent pre- and post-9/11 American media.
-Her interest in the French language lends itself to a fascination with the everyday experiences of Muslim women living in the banlieues of Paris, which she hopes to return to someday in order to conduct research.
-She is a member of the Amherst Women’s Club Soccer team and works as a Diversity Intern with the Amherst College Office of Admission.
+Brittanie Lewis, originally from Modesto, California, is a rising junior at Amherst College and expects to receive her BA in History in 2017.
+Her research interests include the experience of Muslim women in the United States, Europe, Middle East, and North Africa.
+More specific research foci are the everyday experiences of Muslim women living in the banlieues of Paris and conceptualizations of Muslim women in pre- and post-9/11 American media.
+Brittanie is a member of the Amherst Women’s Club Soccer team and works as a Diversity Intern with the Amherst College Office of Admission.